kevinpmcc/email_events_stats/README.md

 If you have that installed you can start sending events by going to llirdman-master.
 <code>go run listener/listener.go</code>
-<code>go run llirdman/llirdman.go http://localhost:3000/email_events</code>
+<code>go run llirdman/llirdman.go http://localhost:3000/email-events</code>

 Go to your browser URL bar and enter
-<code>localhost:3000/</code>
+<code>localhost:3000</code>

 Approach Taken
 --------
 I took a TDD approach to the task writing tests before writing code.
-My first test was a feature test and kept that failing as I wrote unit tests that would fulfill the need.
+My first test was a feature test and kept that failing as I wrote unit tests that would eventually pass them.

 After passing basic tests to show app was initialized correctly I worked on how to handle the webhook.
 As I had not done this before I spiked this initially (working without tests) to see how it worked.
-Once I'd established this I deleted all the code and redid it using tests.
+Once I got that working I deleted all the code and redid it using tests.

 To test the incoming webhook I sent a post request in emails_json_spec.rb based